-The Pontificia Universidad Católica de Valparaíso (PUCV), founded in 1928, has established itself as one of the most prestigious traditional higher educational institutions in Chile.
-The student body numbers more than 14,000 students.
+PUCV was founded in 1928 and is one of the most prestigious traditional higher educational institutions in Chile, with more than 14,000 students.
 The PUCV facilities include a modern library system, sport centers, specialized laboratories, and recreational centers.
 The university runs a television channel, radio station, and film storehouse.

-Academic Calendar Fall 2018
+Academic Calendar